 Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
-Further, a listed issuer should also provide brief reasons on the choice of the meeting platform.
-Applied Application The 61st AGM of OHB was conducted through live streaming and online Explanation on application of the remote participation by using RPV Facilities via online meeting platform. practice The online meeting platform organised from was https://web.vote2u.my and is recognised as a meeting venue or place for the purpose of Section 327(2) of the Companies Act 2016 ("the Act") as clarified in the FAQs on Virtual General Meetings issued by Companies Commission of Malaysia on 8 June 2021.
+Further, a listed issuer should also provide brief reasons on th provide brief reasons on the choice of the meeting platform.
+Application : Applied Explanation on : application of the remote participation by using RPEV Facilities via online meeting practice platform.
+The online meeting platform was organised from https://investor.boardroomlimited.com and is recognised as a meeting venue or place for the purpose of Section 327(2) of the Companies Act 2016 ("the Act") as clarified in the FAQs on Virtual General Meetings issued by Companies Commission of Malaysia on 8 June 2021.
 During the AGM, stockholders posed questions by typing in the text box provided via the meeting platform.
 Similar questions were then grouped and read out to all meeting participants followed by the response from the Directors and/or Management personnel.
 The full AGM minutes, including questions posed by stockholders and the responses by OHB and the outcome of resolutions, amongst others, were published on OHB's website within 30 business days after the AGM.
-Explanation for departure Large companies are required to complete the columns below.
+Explanation for : departure Larae companies are requir red to complete the columns below.
 Non-large companies are encouraged to complete the columns below.
-Measure
+Measure :